Medicare Part D Prescription Drug Plans

 How to Enroll in Medicare Part D?

-Before you can apply for Medicare Part D coverage, you must have Medicare Part A and Part B coverage.
-You can apply for Part D coverage directly with a Medicare insurance company or through a licensed insurance agent.
-Once you find the plan that covers the drugs you take, then you can compare rates between insurance companies.
+Before applying for Medicare Part D coverage, you must have Medicare Part A and Part B coverage.
+Then, you can apply for Part D coverage directly with a Medicare insurance company or through a licensed insurance agent.
+Once you find the plan covering the drugs you take, you can compare rates between insurance companies.

 Medicare Part D Late Enrollment Penalty